sgmurphy/wordpress-plugins/jeg-elementor-kit/readme.txt

 https://elementor.com/help/requirements/ Also you can disable some widgets that you don't need from Jeg Elementor Kit > Elements dashboard to reduce memory usage.

 == Changelog ==

+= 2.6.4 - 02-04-2024 =
+* Improvement: Security issues
+* Improvement: Add data attributes for links in Icon Box widget
+* Fix: Nav Menu not Clickable in Nav Menu Widget
+* Fix: Bootstrap conflict with wpDataTables plugins
+* Fix: Level 3 and above menu issue on mobile devices in the Nav Menu widget
+* Fix: Sub Menu Icon not working with SVG in Nav Menu widget

 = 2.6.3 - 20-02-2024 =
 - Improvement: Add the Dynamic Tag feature to the Link control type